Skip to content

 The DayCamp Daily Structure

 Afternoons.
-The focus shifts to supervised social time, with training woven into the interaction so your dog practices those same skills around other dogs and people.
+Supervised social time, with training woven in so skills hold around other dogs and people.

 One curriculum.
-Every day moves your dog through our grade-level curriculum, the same grade levels we follow in Group Classes and DaySchool, so wherever you go next, you're not starting over.
+Every day moves your dog through our grade-level curriculum, the same one Group Classes and DaySchool follow, so you never start over.

 Multiple environments.
-We train in different settings through the day, so the skills hold up out in the real world, not just in one familiar room.
+Different settings through the day so skills hold up in the real world.

 WHERE THE DAY HAPPENS